 Is taking psychedelic mushrooms worthwhile?
-As with wild food in general, the short answer is yes — with some hefty qualifications.
+I teach foraging for a living, and as with wild food in general, the short answer is yes — with some hefty qualifications.

 Much to the delight of modern “technoshamans,” psychedelic mushrooms may have an esteemed history.
 It’s been argued that most of the world’s major religions, in fact, from Hinduism to Christianity, originally centered around mushrooms.2

 Manna, for example, the mysterious substance that sustained the Hebrews in the wilderness, is said to be none other than fungus.
 It would appear in the morning and, like many mushrooms, be rotten by the next day: